Table of Contents

 Once the person is able to be released, they go through a postoperative examination.
 As long as everything checks out, they are discharged.

 It is important that people have a ride home following this surgical procedure.
-This is because the vision is affected, and the person usually receives a relaxing medicine.
+This is because the vision is affected, and the person usually receives a relaxing medicine that can affect reflexes.

 Z-LASIK Recovery and Considerations